 Subd.
 7. Child care services.
 "Child care services" means the provision of child care as defined in subdivision 5.

 Subd.
 8. Commissioner.
-"Commissioner" means the commissioner of human services.
+"Commissioner" means the commissioner of children, families, and learning.

 Subd.
 9. County board.
 "County board" means the board of county commissioners in each county.

 Subd.
 10. Department.
-"Department" means the Department of Human Services.
+"Department" means the department of children, families, and learning.